Prime Minister from 11 November 1975 to 11 March 1983

-In conceding defeat early on 6 March 1983, the morning following the election, Fraser announced his intention of resigning from the Liberal leadership.
-He resigned from parliament five days later, on 11 March, and later that day the parliamentary Liberal Party elected Andrew S Peacock to replace him as leader.
+In conceding defeat early on 6 March 1983, the morning following the election, Fraser announced his intention of resigning from the Liberal Party leadership.
+He resigned from parliament five days later, on 11 March 1983, and later that day the parliamentary Liberal Party elected Andrew S Peacock to replace him as leader.

-On quitting parliament, Fraser retired to 'Nareen' but remained active in public affairs.
-In 1985 he was chosen as a member of an international group of 'eminent persons' seeking to end apartheid in South Africa by encouraging dialogue between the opposed racial communities.
-(He had been a real critic of apartheid since entering parliament.)
+On quitting parliament, Fraser retired to 'Nareen', but remained active in public affairs.
+In 1985 he was chosen as a member of an international group of 'eminent persons' seeking to end apartheid in South Africa by encouraging dialogue.
+(Fraser had been a vocal critic of apartheid since entering parliament.)